Security-Onion-Solutions/securityonion-docs/desktop.rst

 .. note::

-  Security Onion Desktop currently only supports Oracle Linux 9, so you'll either need to use our ISO image (recommended) or a :ref:`network-installation` on top of Oracle Linux 9 (unsupported).
+  Security Onion Desktop only supports Oracle Linux 9, so you'll either need to use our ISO image (recommended) or a :ref:`network-installation` on top of Oracle Linux 9 (unsupported).

 Security Onion Desktop consists of a full desktop environment including :ref:`chromium`, :ref:`networkminer`, :ref:`wireshark`, and other analyst tools.